slowernews/archi-project/README.md

 Gerbil-project
 ==============

-Organize your architectural project.
-An ultra-simple system derived from [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd) that will boost the productivity of your team.
+[Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd) on your architectural project.
 Optimized for CAD.
+An ultra-simple system that will boost the productivity of your team.

 ###So, how can you start?